 Formula Bar

 Learn all about the Excel Formula Bar.
-Discover how to use, expand, show, and hide quickly through examples.
+Look at how to use, expand, show, and hide quickly through examples.

 What is the Formula Bar in Excel?